daos-stack/daos/docs/admin/administration.md

 - Formatted engine will join using the existing (old) rank which is mapped to the engine's hardware.

 !!! note
     `dmg storage format --replace` can be used to replace a rank in `AdminExcluded` state.
-This special case reduces a chance that a duplicate rank entry is introduced inadvertently because the rank to be replaced is in the `AdminExcluded` state.
+The subsequent state of the rank will then no longer be `AdminExcluded`.
+This special case reduces a chance that a duplicate rank entry is introduced inadvertently because the rank to be replaced is in the `AdminExcluded` state and so is recreated rather than replaced.

 ### System Erase